 - Satan’s Cheerleaders (1977) involves a group of Satanists who kidnap four cheerleaders without realizing that one of them is a witch.

 - Orca: The Killer Whale!
 (1977) is an attempt to capitalize on the success of Jaws by substituting a great white shark with an orca.

-- House (1977) is a Japanese comedy horror film that critics have compared to The Rocky Horror Picture Show (1975) and South Korean supernatural horror film Whispering Corridors (1998).
+- House (1977) is a Japanese ghost movie that critics have compared to The Rocky Horror Picture Show (1975) and South Korean supernatural horror film Whispering Corridors (1998).

 - The Spell (1977) features a similar storyline to the popular 70s horror film Carrie (1976).
 Actress Helen Hunt appears in the story about a teenage girl whose disdain for her classmates turns deadly.